-Secure it from the bottom side using four M4x4 screws and PVC washers.
-Tighten them in clockwise direction using enclosed 2,5mm Allen key.
+Secure it from the back side using four M4x10 screws and PVC washers.
+Tighten them in the clockwise direction using the enclosed 2,5mm Allen key.

-This unit can be installed anywhere where there is a 50x50mm square mounting hole pattern on the chassis without using any pump bracket.
+This unit can be installed anywhere where there is a 105x105mm rectangular mounting hole pattern on the chassis, without using any pump brackets.

 The position of the unit in the chassis depends on the fan mounting holes and the hardware you have installed.
-Usually the chassis have Pre-drilled standard fan mounting holes on the bottom one should look for holes with spacing of 105mm or 125mm.
-(A standard computer cooling 120mm or 140mm fan).
+Usually, the chassis have pre-drilled standard fan mounting holes on the bottom so you should look for holes with the spacing of 105mm (a standard computer cooling 120mm fan).

-Alternatively you can drill four Ø4,5mm holes using electric power drill to the most suitable place on the bottom of your computer chassis.
+Alternatively, you can drill four Ø4,5mm holes using the electric power drill on the most suitable place on the bottom of your computer chassis.